RiccardoBiondi/segmentation/docs/pipeline/train.md

 * *--init*: int, initialization technique: if 0 will use the random center initialization ,if 1 will use the kmenas++ algorithm.
 * *--intermediate*: bool, if true allows to save the centroid of the subsamples

-You can also call this script by using the implemented powershell sctipt by providing as first argument the path t the inpt folder and as second argument the path to output file. the other arguments will be the optional ones:
+You can also call this script by using the implemented powershell script by providing as first argument the path t the inpt folder and as second argument the path to output file. the other arguments will be the optional ones:

 ```powershell
 PS /> ./train.ps1 path/to/input/folder/ path/to/output/folder/output_name  --k=5